-- 1.5.1 Program Element (PE).
+1.5.1 Program Element (PE).
 The program element is the basic building block of the Future Years Defense Program (FYDP).
 The PE describes the program mission and identifies the organization responsible for performing the mission.
-A PE may consist of forces, manpower, material (both real and personal property), services and associated costs, as applicable.
+A PE may consist of forces, manpower, materiel (both real and personal property), services and associated costs, as applicable.

-- 1.5.2 Defense Materiel Item.
+1.5.2 Defense Materiel Item.
 This term refers to equipment, apparatus, and supplies of a military force or other organization.
 It identifies a system or item usually established as an integral PE or identified as a project within an aggregated PE.

 - 1.5.3 Work Breakdown Structure (WBS).
-This term is defined as:

-- A product-oriented family tree composed of hardware, software, services, data, and facilities.
-The

-family tree results from systems engineering efforts during the pre-acquisition and acquisition of a

-defense materiel item.

-- b.
-A WBS displays and defines the product, or products, to be developed and/or produced.
+This term is defined as: - a.
+A product-oriented family tree composed of hardware, software, services, data, and facilities.
+The family tree results from systems engineering efforts during the pre-acquisition and acquisition of a defense materiel item. - A WBS displays and defines the product, or products, to be developed and/or produced, or the services to be provided.
 It relates the elements of work to be accomplished to each other and to the end product.
-In other words, the WBS is an organized method to break down a product into sub-products at lower levels of detail.
+In other words, the WBS is an organized method to break down a product into sub-products at lower levels of detail. - c.

-- c.
 A WBS can be expressed to any level of detail.
-The reporting level on any program or contract will be coordinated between the Government and the contractor.
-For effective management of complex programs, it may require WBS definition to go to lower levels.
+The reporting level on any program or contract will be coordinated between the Government and the contractor or other reporting entity (e.g., awardee, test site, depot, laboratory, FFRDC).
+For effective management of complex programs, it may require the WBS definition to go to lower levels.
 This is particularly true of items identified as high-cost, high-risk, high technical, and/or special interest.
-Under these circumstances, it is critical to define the product at the WBS level where this potential cost driving element appears.
+Under these circumstances, it is critical to define the product at the WBS level where this potential element appears.
 However, managers should distinguish between WBS definition and WBS reporting.
 The WBS should be defined at the level necessary to identify work progress and enable effective management, regardless of the WBS level reported for program oversight.

-- 1.5.4 Common Elements.
-The term "Common Elements" refers to the elements listed below that are applicable to all major systems and subsystems as required:
+1.5.4 Common Elements.
+The term "Common Elements" refers to the elements listed below that are applicable to all major systems and subsystems included in Appendices A-J. These common elements are defined in further detail in Appendix K.3:

 - a.
 Integration, Assembly, Test, and Checkout

 - b.
 Systems Engineering

 - c.
 Program Management

 - d.
 System Test and Evaluation

 - e.
 Training

 - f.
 Data

 - g.
 Peculiar Support Equipment

 - h.
 Common Support Equipment

 - i.
 Operational/Site Activation

 - j.
 Industrial Facilities

 - k.
 Initial Spares and Repair Parts

-These common elements are described in further detail in Appendix K. Appendix K also contains sections for unique application for the following:
+Appendix K.4 to K.7 also contain common elements for unique application of the following: